alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 export default model < IBoxModel > ('Box', BoxSchema, 'boxes')
 ```

 If you've ever worked with Mongoose, the above should look familiar.
-In short, we're building the object representation of our data that'll be used in the project.
+In short, we're building the object representation of the data model used in the project.

-### blurb about types in TypeScrript

 ### Bootstrapping the API

-The next phase of the project is setting up the server logic and routes available from the API.
+The next phase of the project is setting up the server logic and routes we want to make available.

 To start, we'll create the _app.ts_ file that'll do most of the groundwork for the project.